 DirectAdmin avoids downtime by automatically recovering from crashes and sending notifications to the system administrator for further action.
 Also, DirectAdmin is an entirely stand-alone control panel.
-Administrators are free to upgrade/downgrade services, libraries, etc. without fear of breaking the control panel.
+Administrators are free to upgrade/downgrade services, libraries, etc., without fear of breaking the control panel.

 Web hosting environments are continually evolving.
 DirectAdmin stays in-step with today’s most sophisticated solutions.

-Unlike cPanel, DirectAdmin natively supports Nginx as standalone or reverse proxy of Apache.
+Unlike cPanel, DirectAdmin natively supports Nginx as a standalone or reverse proxy of Apache.
 It ships with built-in support to LiteSpeed Web Server and OpenLiteSpeed.